 You might have looked at that list of life events above and thought to yourself: “Hey!
 That list sure looks like it favors millennials!”

 You’re right.
 It does.
-Google life events targeting is primarily geared towards the younger generation.
+Targeting is primarily geared towards the younger generation.

 People who reached young adulthood in the 21st century are prime candidates to get married, graduate college, and move.

-So if you have got a product or service that’s tailor-made for millennials, you should look at Google life events targeting.
-Likewise, if a sizeable chunk of your overall market consists of millennials, you should also consider life event targeting.
+So if you have got a product or service that’s tailor-made for millennials, or if a sizeable chunk of your overall market consists of millennials, you should consider using the feature.

 Now that you know a little bit more about life event targeting, you might be asking yourself a very sensible question: “Does it work?”